 In this subsection, we find the upper bound of the distortion of $\pi_1(S)$ in $\pi_1(N)$. \begin{prop} The distortion of $\pi_1(S)$ in $\pi_1(N)$ is at most double exponential.
 Furthermore, if the spirality of $S$ is trivial then the distortion is at most exponential. \end{prop}

 We use the same strategy as in the upper bound section of \cite{Hruska-Nguyen} (see Section~6 of \cite{Hruska-Nguyen}) but techniques are different.
 We briefly discuss here the main difference between this current section and Section~6 in \cite{Hruska-Nguyen}.
 In the setting of graph manifold, a JSJ torus $T$ of $N$ receives two Seifert fibers from the blocks on both sides.
-In \cite{Hruska-Nguyen}, at any $y$ in $\tilde{T}$ (universally covers $T$), we follow fibers (on both sides) until they meet $\tilde{S}$.
+In \cite{Hruska-Nguyen}, at any $y$ in $\tilde{T}$ (universal cover of $T$), we follow fibers (on both sides) until they meet $\tilde{S}$.
 Note that these fibers do not match up.
-In this current section, it is possible that one block containing $T$ is Seifert fibered space and other block containing $T$ is hyperbolic block or both the blocks are hyperbolic, thus we will follow degeneracy slopes instead.
-Since degeneracy slopes are defined on mapping torus spaces which are finite covered blocks, and there are finite boundary torus of these mapping torus mapped into the same JSJ torus $T$ of $N$.
-Thus, at $y \in \tilde{T}$, we need to be specific on which degeneracy slopes we should follow.
+In this current section, it is possible that one block containing $T$ is a Seifert fibered space and the other block containing $T$ is a hyperbolic block or both the blocks are hyperbolic, thus we will follow degeneracy slopes instead.
+Moreover, at $y \in \tilde{T}$, we need to be specific on which degeneracy slopes we should follow.